Data controller information

 - Right to complain.
 You have the right to contact the data protection authority of your country in order to lodge a complaint against our data protection and privacy practices

 How to exercise your rights

-If you wish to exercise these rights, you may at any time directly at firstname.lastname@example.org.
+If you wish to exercise these rights, you may contact us at any time directly at firstname.lastname@example.org.

 Typically, you will not have to pay a fee to access your personal data (or to exercise any of the other rights).
 However, except in relation to consent withdrawal, we may charge a reasonable fee if your request is clearly unfounded, repetitive or excessive, or, we may refuse to comply with your request in these circumstances.

 We may need to request specific information from you to help us confirm your identity and ensure your right to access your personal data (or to exercise any of your other rights).
 This is a security measure to ensure that personal data is not disclosed to any person who has no right to receive it.
 We may also contact you to ask you for further information in relation to your request to speed up our response.